 Step 4 - E-mail your course completion certificates to TREC

 E-mail TREC your certificates to prove you’ve completed the necessary coursework.

 Step 5 - Wait for your eligibility letter

 TREC will send your state exam eligibility letter within 21 business days of receiving your certificates.

 Step 6 - Study for the Pre-Licensing Exam

-While TREC is taking 15-21 business days to process your real estate license application, you can simultaneously start step four.
+During the 15-21 business days it typically takes for TREC to process your real estate license application, you can simultaneously start step six.
 Exam prep is different for everyone, but practice tests are scientifically proven to be one of the best types of exam prep you can do.
-You’ll also receive an exam candidate handbook from TREC to help you prepare.
+You’ll also receive an exam candidate handbook from TREC and PearsonVUE to help you prepare.